JoeDumoulin/CSCD439F17/Assignment2.md

 In this assignment, you will use pandas, statsmodels, and scikit-learn to predict housing prices in different areas o fKing County, Washington based on actual data of home sales in 2014-2015.
 This assignment comprises three parts:

 1. Download and check the data for issues.
 Prepare the data for training.
 Create some basic plots to view the data and understand potentially dependant features.
 2. Create a model using some subset of the data.
 Hold out part of the data so that you can use it for validation.
-Create this regression model using only the "sqft_living" feature and the price of the home.
+Create this regression model using only one feature (the "sqft_living" feature for example) and the price of the home.
 Identify the accuracy of the resulting model using the held-out data.
 Identify the weights learned by the model.
 3. Re-create the model using multiple features.
-Check the model using a held out set of data as before.  compare the results.
+Check the model using a held out set of data as before.
+Compare the results.
 Print some plots showing the statistical quality of the model.

 Here are some guidelines for getting started.